-It seems like a normal day but suddenly, out of nowhere, the ground begins to shake.
+It seems like a normal day, but suddenly the ground begins to shake.
 You’re caught in an earthquake!
 When the shaking stops, you may think all the trouble is over.
 However, earthquakes can cause damage in places you can’t see, especially your plumbing system.

 Thankfully, the Fresno area hasn’t experienced a strong earthquake in more than a couple of decades – but there is always the possibility of one happening.
 Earthquakes can damage sewer and water lines, leading to leaks in your home.
 If a line was already damaged before a quake, the danger of serious earthquake damage becomes greater.
 Gas lines, which are more rigid than water lines, can be disconnected from their connection points and cause fires.